Informfully/Documentation/docs/source/index.rst

 * **Getting Started** serves as an overall introduction, including how to install the codebase, create a development environment, and notes on the deployment.
 * **Running Experiments** provide an in-depth overview of how to use the Informfully platform to conduct user studies.
-* **Customizing Recommendaiton** provides a tutorial on how to connect Informfully with your recommender framework for forwarding personalized recommendations.
+* **External Recommendations** provides a tutorial on how to connect Informfully with your recommender framework for forwarding personalized recommendations.
+* **Recommender System** provides a tutorial on how to use the built-in Informfully recommender framework.
-* **Recommender Algorithms** provides an overview of the in-house algorithms for diversity-optimized political news.
+* **Diversity Algorithms** provides an overview of the in-house algorithms for diversity-optimized political news.
 * **Platform Deployment** provides a quick overview of the sourcecode of Informfully and a range of helper scripts to create a custom instance.
 * **Technical Documentation** provides the same insights for various technical aspects in order to customize and extend the platform.